21 Top Remote Work Trends in 2023

 - Remote work productivity tools

-Take, just for example, the fact that you can now network with professionals across the country and it’s not considered ‘weird.’
-Consider that you can take your job on the road for four weeks, and enjoy fresh mountain air or your friend’s summer home, without taking an entire month off from work?
+You can now network with professionals across the country and it’s not considered ‘weird.’
+You can take your job on the road for four weeks, and enjoy fresh mountain air or a foreign country, without taking an entire month off from work.

 Choosing your own remote work tech and equipment

-One of the most liberating parts of working from home, comprising one of the hottest trends, is personalizing your curated set of work from home tech and remote work products.
+One of the most liberating parts of working from home, and one of the hottest trends, is personalizing your curated set of work-from-home tech and remote work products.

-Want to know some of our favorites?
-Our home office wouldn’t be complete without
+Want to know some of our favorite products?
+Our home office wouldn’t be complete without:

-- an iPad Affiliate link to use as a second external monitor at a home office desk
+- An iPad to use as a second external monitor at a home office desk

-- An adjustable desk riser Affiliate link if you don’t have the space for a standing desk
+- An adjustable desk riser if you don’t have the space for a standing desk

 We’ve made our shared home office mesh with the rest of our home and have enjoyed personalizing it to make it feel like it’s ours.